shankarpandala/data-pipelines-for-nyc-payroll-analytics/README.md

 ![files](/images/historyfiles.PNG "files")

 2. Create an **Azure Data Factory** Resource.
-For this, run *commands\datafactory.ps1*

 ![adf](/images/adf.PNG "adf")

 3. Create a **SQL Database** to store the current year of the payroll data.
-For the two sub-steps bellow, run *commands\sql_db.ps1* to create resource automatically.
+For the two sub-steps bellow

 - In the Azure portal, create a SQL Database resource named *nycpayroll-db*